Spatial von-Mises Fisher Regression for Directional Data: Introduction

-The fiber orientation data considered in this paper are derived from diffusion tensor imaging (DTI), a technique that has gained wide popularity for its increasing efficiency and accuracy in measuring microstructures \citep{soares2013hitchhiker}.
-In the DTI imaging technique, a diffusion ellipsoid, which represents diffusivity in each voxel, is commonly used.
+The fiber orientation data considered in this paper are derived from diffusion tensor imaging (DTI), a technique that has gained much popularity for its increasing efficiency and accuracy in measuring microstructures \citep{soares2013hitchhiker}.
+In the DTI imaging technique, a diffusion ellipsoid is commonly used, which represents diffusivity in each voxel.
 Here, we focus on the principal eigenvector $\bm{E}_1$, interpreted as the tangent direction along the fiber bundle (rightmost panel in Figure \ref{fig:fiber}).
 Thus, it is referred to as the \textit{principal diffusion direction} throughout the rest of the paper and is one of the most critical markers for studying white matter fibers.
-The association between principal diffusion directions and subjects' covariates has emerged as a perspective in studying neurodegenerative diseases \citep{schwartzman2005cross,schwartzman2008inference}.
-With studies revealed that tissue properties may vary systematically along each tract, i.e., tract profiles of white matter properties \citep{yeatman2012tract}, it becomes an important scientific question in investigating how the principal diffusion directions along each tract are driven by covariate effects.
+The association between principal diffusion directions and subjects' covariates has emerged as a perspective in the study of neurodegenerative diseases \citep{schwartzman2005cross,schwartzman2008inference}.
+With studies revealing that tissue properties may vary systematically along each tract, i.e., tract profiles of white matter properties \citep{yeatman2012tract}, it becomes an essential scientific question in investigating how covariate effects drive the principal diffusion directions along each tract.